-According to the calorie burn math, that equals an additional 23 pounds of weight loss compared to the worst workouts (the treadmill or stationary bike).
+According to the calorie burn math, that equals an additional 23 pounds of annual weight loss compared to the worst workouts (the treadmill or stationary bike).
 In the experiment, Ryan burned 653 calories from one 20-minute HIIT workout.

 If you’re serious about losing weight, do not wing your workouts.
-There are such things as effective workouts and ineffective workouts.
+For best results, we highly recommend finding an effective Beachbody program to follow.

 If you’re not torching calories (getting your heart rate in the fat-burning zone) and building muscle (via bodyweight resistance, bands, or weights) within the same workout program, you’re leaving results on the table.

 Calorie burn + Increased muscle mass = Bye-bye stored fat

 1. It takes your body a long time to recover from elevated heart rate (the fat-burning zone).
 Your heart rate will stay elevated for hours after the workout.
 This means your body is burning calories while you do NOTHING!

 2. Additionally, building lean muscle mass increases your basal metabolic rate (BMR) which are the calories your body burns just to sustain daily life.
 Again, that means your body is burning more calories while you do NOTHING!

 End rant.
 Find yourself a great workout program and it better challenge you.
 We’re firm believers in the Beachbody workouts.

 Exercising is important for weight loss and increasing lean muscle mass, but sitting too much can reverse all of your hard work.

 When we sit for 90 minutes, our bodies go into a state of hibernation.
 Even if you work out for an hour, 7-days a week, you won’t undo the damage of inactivity.